19_803_full 2.jpg

 Amber Griffiths, LMSW

 I hold a master’s degree in Social Work from Columbia University and a bachelor’s degree in Sociology from California State University, Northridge.
-I also bring to my therapeutic work, nearly 14 years of supporting both undergraduate and graduate students in university settings.
-In addition to working part-time at DPS, I also support non-traditional undergraduate students at Columbia University.
+I also bring to my therapeutic work, over 15 years of supporting both undergraduate and graduate students in a university setting.

 8x10-Brooke-001.jpg